BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_2_Converting_Secrets_with_Keytool.md

 Seeds are great for portability and interoperability ... except that Bitcoin Core won't accept them as input.
-Instead, you need to generate a key for import into Bitcoin Core.
+Instead, you need to generate keys for import into Bitcoin Core.

 ## Understand How the Key Hierarchy Works